 Contact: Jerry and Martha Peterson - email@example.com

 Participants are paired with Saint Paul Police officers, and commit to praying for them daily and offering support through a note of encouragement to their officer four times a year.
 The Adopt-A-Cop program is expanding to include the Ramsey County Sheriff's Department.
 If you know any officers with this department, let them know that Adopt-A-Cop is growing to include them.
-More information can be found ( >here ).
+More information about the international Adopt-a-Cop organziation may be found ( >here ).

 Contact: Jan Mollet – firstname.lastname@example.org or 651-329-1221.